The Bell Jar

 Esther loses her virginity to a man called Irwin.
 She met him on the steps of the Widener Library at Harvard University.
 (This is another event that happened later in Plath's life.
 Events involving Irwin took place in the summer of 1954.
 Nancy Hunter-Steiner wrote about it in her memoir A Closer Look at Ariel.)
 She is convinced to have a cup of coffee in spite of the curfew she was given on her town privilege.
 She ends up calling the hospital to say she'll be staying the night with Joan, since she was in Cambridge anyway.
 She had previously tried to seduce Constantin and was nearly raped by Marco.
 With Irwin though, she was out to practice her "new, normal personality."

 Irwin was a professor of Mathematics at Harvard and he looked young and boyish.
 They are at his apartment when a 'bosomy Slavic' lady knocks at his door.
 This seems to have no effect on Esther's decision to seduce Irwin.
 She is positive Irwin will be the one when Irwin admits, "I seem to get on with the ladies" (BJ 19).
 A truly humorous line.
 It is Esther's dream come true as she wants an intelligent person who is also experienced, whom she also does not know and would not, after the event, continue to know.
 She tells Irwin she is a virgin but he doesn't believe her until we are told of the "sharp, startlingly bad pain."
+After intercourse, Irwin takes a shower and Esther is on the bed, bleeding badly.
+She is dropped off at Joan's, still bleeding.
+She tells Joan she is hemorrhaging, and after calling several doctors with no help found, she is taken to a hospital.
+It is probably the most humorous scene in the book.

 A short time has passed since the hospital scene.
 Joan has readmitted herself into Belsize after the ordeal.
-Esther is roused by a knock at the door, and Joan's doctor is wondering is Esther knew where Joan was as it was well passed curfew.
+Esther is roused by a knock at the door, and Joan's doctor is wondering if Esther knew where Joan was as it was well past curfew.
 No one knows where she is, neither family nor friend.
 In the following morning, Joan is discovered in the woods, dead.
 She had hanged herself.

 Chapter 20: A bad dream.
 I remembered everything.